movor/torch/README.md

 ### Vagrant Apprentice Road

-From here, you might need some further info about setting up Laravel project with the Torch box.
+At this point, you might need some further info about setting up Laravel project with the Torch box.

-We dedicated whole blog post on our website: [Running Laravel On Torch Vagrant Box](https://movor.io/article/running-laravel-55-on-torch-vagrant-box)
+We dedicated entire blog post on our website: [Running Laravel On Torch Vagrant Box](https://movor.io/article/running-laravel-on-torch-vagrant-box)

 ### Vagrant Master Road

-If you know what should be done, and you're using vagrant for a while, simply running
+If you know what should be done, and you're using vagrant for a while, start with inspecting `Vagrantfile` and check details about assigned operating memory, number of cores, shared folders etc.

+Finally run

 ```bash
 vagrant up
 ```

-will download, install and power up the Torch box.
+Vagrant will download, install and power up the Torch box.

-Afterwards you may want to inspect `Vagrantfile` for details about assigned operating memory, number of cores, shared folders etc.

-And finally, ssh into it
+After this process is finished, type

 ```bash
 vagrant ssh
 ```

+aaaannd your're in :beers:

 ---